ory/kratos/docs/docs/concepts/index.md

   friendliness;
 - To prevent security threats for example
   [account enumeration attacks](<https://wiki.owasp.org/index.php/Testing_for_User_Enumeration_and_Guessable_User_Account_(OWASP-AT-002)>);
 - To implement two factor authentication (2FA).
 When the user loses access to a registered and approved device, there should be a fallback phone number for SMS or offline security codes;
 - To understand and use all of the important rules such as activation, welcome, etc., around sending emails that don't alert spam filters;
 - To support a broad ecosystem of products and services.
 For example in the event that a target application needs to notify Stripe when a new customer signs up.

 The list above is purposely kept short.
 There are very many things to consider when building Kratos in concert with the other products ORY Keto, ORY Hydra, and ORY Oathkeeper.
 The list is really, really long.

-## ORY Kratos
+## Introducing ORY Kratos

 Considering all of the information above, there would be enough context to understand why and how ORY Kratos started, and why it's different from other